-2.3 Air intake filtration: Detailed as connection point G above
+2.3 Air intake filtration: Connection point G Diagram 2

-In the case of an autoclave used for the making safe of laboratory waste the above drainage provisions should be adequate.
+In the case of an autoclave used for the making safe of laboratory waste the drainage provisions described earlier should be adequate.

 In the case of autoclaves used for processes in which the product is required to be sterile at the end of the cycle it should be noted that air will return to the chamber via the vent pipework, and will carry with it some airborne contamination.
 If this is a concern the fitting of an air intake filtration system should be considered.
 The Priorclave part number for this is PC/INT/000.
 This device ensures that all air returned to the chamber at the end of the cycle is passed through a filter with an absolute removal capability for particle sizes down to 0.02 micron.

-2.4 Safety valve: Detailed as connection point A above
+2.4 Safety valve: Connection point A Diagram 2

-All pressure vessels within an Autoclave are fitted with an over pressure safety valve to protect the autoclave from over pressurisation.
+All pressure vessels within an autoclave are fitted with an over pressure safety valve to protect the autoclave from over pressurisation.
 This valve will emit large volumes of steam in the event of the autoclave exceeding its maximum working pressure.
-It is a requirement during safety valve function, and routine testing to be able to see and hear if the safety valve has operated It is Priorclave 's preferred policy to direct the safety valve outlet to discharge to the floor at the rear of the autoclave in line with recommendations made within the HSE Guidance Note, PM73 - Safety at Autoclaves which states 'the Safety Valve outlet should be visible and / or audible and cannot injure any person.'
+It is a requirement during safety valve function and routine testing to be able to see and hear if the safety valve has operated.

+It is Priorclave's preferred policy to direct the safety valve outlet to discharge to the floor at the rear of the autoclave in line with recommendations made within the HSE Guidance Note, PM73 - Safety at Autoclaves which states "the Safety Valve outlet should be visible and / or audible and cannot injure any person."

-Under no circumstances must any isolating valve or device should be fitted to this drainage point of the Safety Valve, thereby inhibiting its ability to act correctly in the event of a fault.
+Under no circumstances should any isolating valve or device be fitted to the drainage point of the Safety Valve, thereby inhibiting its ability to act correctly in the event of a fault.

 See also BS3970 part 1 1990, sections 7.2.4 and 7.2.5.

-2.5 Steam Supply & Connection - Steam and Duel Steam/Electric models only, Detailed as connection point H above
+2.5 Steam Supply & Connection - Steam and Dual Steam/Electric models only: Connection point H Diagram 2

-These types of Autoclave require a dry saturated steam supply regulated to approximately 3bar/45psig supplied via a 100 mesh strainer.
+These types of autoclave require a dry saturated steam supply regulated to approximately 3bar/45psig supplied via a 100 mesh strainer.
 A suitable pressure reducing valve should be provided along with 2 x 100mm pressure gauges showing regulated and unregulated pressure, these should be located within view of the intended site of the autoclave.
 A condensate trap set should be located in the supply within 1 metre of the connection to the autoclave.
 If required for the satisfactory operation of the reducing valve a condensate trap set should be located in the supply to the pressure reducing valve.
 If a steam quality test port is required this should be incorporated into the supply pipework.

-The autoclave will be supplied with a flexible steam hose of 1 metre in length.
+The autoclave will be supplied with a flexible steam hose of one metre in length.
 The steam supply should be terminated with a 1/2" BSP/ DN15 female thread within 1M of the connection to the autoclave to permit connection of the flexible hose.
-Hoses in 2 and 3 metre lengths can be supplied at no additional charge if requested, however the shorter length is recommended for better appearance and reduced condensate accumulation.
+Hoses in two and three metre lengths can be supplied at no additional charge if requested, however the shorter length is recommended for better appearance and reduced condensate accumulation.
 Longer hose lengths must be specified in writing to your nominated Priorclave project manager prior to delivery of the autoclave.
 Delivery and repeat visit charges may be incurred if this is not done.